mdn/curriculum/curriculum/2-extensions/6-testing.md

 Learning outcomes:

-- Understand how usability testing differs from functional testing — whereas functional testing can largely be automated (it largely looks at whether some code returns an expected result), usability testing tends to require manual testing with real test subjects (e.g. “does the page allow me to find the most important functionality and is it intuitive to use?”).
+- Understand how usability testing differs from functional testing — whereas functional testing can largely be automated (it largely looks at whether some code returns an expected result), usability testing tends to require manual testing with real test subjects (e.g. "does the page allow me to find the most important functionality and is it intuitive to use?").

 - Some accessibility testing should be done manually as a subset of usability testing — for example you might be able to tab to the form elements to fill them in, but does the form make sense to an assistive technology user?
 Can they tell what information it is asking them for?